mostafa-mahmoud/djenerator/README.rst

     * Note : when the data are generated, they are stored in a temporary database until they are serialized to a .json file.

 #.
 Sample data should be added for every field that is not a related field.
-   The sample data can be added by two methods.
+   The sample data can be added by two ways.
-   The first method is by adding a class called TestData to the model description, for each non-related field in the model, a variable of the same name should be added to the class TestData, the value of such a variable will be the sample data, the sample data can be either a list, tuple, string containing a name of file or function with no arguments, as an example
+   The first way is by adding a class called TestData to the model description, such that for each non-related field in the model there's a corresponding variable with the same name should be added to the class TestData, the value of such variable will be the sample data, the sample data can be either a list/tuple of the sample values, or string containing a name of file(a sample value in each line) or a generator function with no arguments, as an example

    Sample data given as a list ::